NICK HORVAT

 3. Power of choices: most tennis matches are won or lost long before they even start.
 The way you practice your skills, take care of your body and mind (train, eat, sleep, learn), the kind of people you surround yourself with, how you treat others (respect, listen, be on time) are exactly the choices which build your future.
 “Everything that is happening at this moment is a result of the choices you’ve made in the past.” – Deepak Chopra

-5. Practice what you preach: I aim to inspire and motivate the player for everyday challenges with my own personal standards and lifestyle.
+5. Practice what you preach: I aim to inspire and motivate the player to face everyday challenges with my own personal standards and lifestyle.
 “No written word no spoken plea, can teach our youth what they should be.
 Nor all the books on all the shells is what teachers are themselves.” – John Wooden